GregoryTomy/chi-traffic-de/notes/data_modeling.md

 # Fact and Dimension Table Design

+> Using a full snapshot approach.
+Update docs.

+# Notes: 10/02/2024
+- using a full snapshot approach with one master dimension table being appened with each run.
+- paritionining in BigQuery using parition date column.
+- [CHECK] does providing merge incremental strategy with no condition mimic append behavior?

 ## 1. Fact Table

 The fact table will contain quantifiable data related to each crash event (e.g., injuries, fatalities, crash counts).
 This is where most of your numerical analysis will occur.